1964 Brinks Hotel bombing: Background and planning

-Following World War II, the communist-dominated Vietminh fought the French colonial forces in an attempt to gain Vietnamese independence.
+Following World War II, the communist-dominated Viet Minh fought the French colonial forces in an attempt to gain Vietnamese independence.
 After the French defeat at the Battle of Dien Bien Phu in 1954, Vietnam was partitioned at the 17th parallel, pending national reunification elections in 1956.
 The elections were canceled, resulting in the long-term existence of communist North Vietnam and anti-communist South Vietnam as separate states.
-In the late-1950s, South Vietnamese guerrillas known as the Viet Cong—covertly supported by North Vietnam—began an insurgency with the aim of forcefully reunifying the country under communist rule.
+In the late 1950s, South Vietnamese guerrillas known as the Vietcong—covertly supported by North Vietnam—began an insurgency with the aim of forcefully reunifying the country under communist rule.
 With the Cold War at its height, the United States—the main backer of South Vietnam—sent military advisers into the country to help train and guide the Army of the Republic of Vietnam (ARVN) in their fight against the Vietcong.
 By 1964, there were 23,000 American military personnel in the country.
 The communists viewed the Americans as colonizers and the South Vietnamese as their puppets, and attacked both with force.
 Urban attacks on American personnel began in February 1963, with a bombing at a dining venue that killed one and wounded three.
 During that month, there were three more attacks on Americans in dining or entertainment venues, killing a total of 6 and injuring 68, leading to systematic security measures being put in place in Saigon to protect off-duty Americans.

 The bombing was planned and performed by two Vietcong agents who escaped uninjured and were never captured.
 Nguyen Thanh Xuan recollected his involvement to historian Stanley Karnow after the war had ended.
-In late-November, Xuan and his comrade received orders from a Vietcong intermediary to bomb the Brinks Hotel.
+In late November, Xuan and his comrade received orders from a Vietcong intermediary to bomb the Brinks Hotel.
 The building housed United States Army officers, including lieutenant colonels and majors, and attracted off-duty personnel with its highly regarded food and drink, rooftop seating areas and movie screenings.
 It also hosted a few officers who were members of the Australian Army Training Team Vietnam.
-The building was named after Brigadier General Francis.
-G. Brink, who had served as the first commander of MAAG Indochina during the First Indochina War and had been used by American personnel for about four years.
+The building was named after Brigadier General Francis G. Brink, who had served as the first commander of MAAG Indochina during the First Indochina War, and had been used by American personnel for about four years.
 A rooftop dinner had been planned for Christmas Eve.